 The noise isolation performance is good.
 Although the pink noise is a bit more present with this mic than that of the Razer Kraken V3 HyperSense, the Razer Kraken V3 Pro's mic can easily separate your voice from moderate ambient noise.
 You sound clear, even if you're talking near an open window with traffic outside.
 These headphones have different levels of noise gate, but there isn't a difference between any of the levels, except for 'Low'.

-The Razer Kraken V3 Pro have an excellent battery performance.
-The manufacturer says they'll last 44 hours continuously with the haptic bass feature and RGB lighting off and 11 hours with the haptic bass feature and RGB lighting on.
-However, the manufacturer doesn't specify which setting to use for that.
+The Razer Kraken V3 Pro have an outstanding battery performance.
+The manufacturer advertises that they last 44 hours continuously with the haptic bass feature and RGB lighting off and 11 hours with the haptic bass feature and RGB lighting on.
+However, the manufacturer doesn't specify which setting to use for measuring battery life.
 That said, we measured over 45 hours with the haptic bass set to 'Low' and RGB lighting on.
 If you want to conserve battery life, they have a power-saving feature.
-You can also use these headphones passively with their 1/8" TRRS cable.
+You can also use these headphones passively with their 1/8" TRRS cable or use them via non-Bluetooth wireless while charging.

 The Rzer Synapse software is great.
 It offers a 10-band graphic EQ plus presets like 'Bass Boost', 'Sound Normalization', and 'Voice Clarity' to help you customize their sound.
 The software also offers volume controls, haptic bass levels, and customizable RGB lighting, meaning you can change the brightness, color, and effects.
 In terms of mic performance, the software has a 10-band EQ plus presets like 'Volume Normalization', 'Voice Clarity', and 'Ambient Noise reduction', a voice gate with a level that you can toggle on and off, and sidetone.